brianfu5/brianfu5.github.io/index.md

 Hi There!

 My name is Brian Fu.
-I am currently a junior at the University of California, Berkeley studying EECS.
+I am a senior at the University of California, Berkeley studying EECS.
+Currently at Yonsei University studying abroad.

 Feel free to check out my blogs and let's keep in touch!